Midfielder: Defensive midfielder

-Spain holding midfielder Sergio Busquets (16, red) moves to block a shot from Italian striker Mario Balotelli.
+Spain holding midfielder Sergio Busquets (16, red) moves to block a shot from Italian striker (9, blue) Mario Balotelli.

 Defensive midfielders are midfield players who focus on protecting their team's goal.
-These players may defend a zone in front of their team's defence, or man mark specific opposition attackers.
+These players may defend a zone in front of their team's defence, and performance analyst Amr Ehab Emara considers them to be part of the defensive line because of their defensive responsibilities, or man mark specific opposition attackers.
 Defensive midfielders may also move to the full-back or centre-back positions if those players move forward to join in an attack.

-Sergio Busquets described his attitude: "The coach knows that I am an obedient player who likes to help out and if I have to run to the wing to cover someone's position, great."
-A good defensive midfielder needs good positional awareness, anticipation of the opponent's play, marking, tackling, interceptions, passing and great stamina and strength (for their tackling).
+Sergio Busquets described his attitude: "The coach knows that I am an obedient player who likes to help out, and if I have to run to the wing to cover someone's position, great."
+A good defensive midfielder needs good positional awareness, anticipation of the opponent's play, marking, tackling, interceptions, passing, and great stamina and strength (for their tackling).
 In South American football, this role is known as a volante de marca, while in Mexico it is known as volante de contención.
 In Portugal, it is instead known as trinco.